9.4 Raising awareness about global issues

-The State educational program for ISCED 3A formulates the following goals related to Global education objectives:
+The State educational programme for ISCED 3A formulates the following goals related to global education objectives:

-- respect for the others and responsible relationship to each other and to their health.
+respect for others and responsible relationship to each other and to their health.

 School subjects where global issues are integrated: History, Geography and Citizenship education.

-Only few secondary schools have opened separate subject in the framework of their autonomy.
+Only a few secondary schools have opened separate subject in the framework of their autonomy.

-- creating respect for the living and non-living nature, protecing the environment and understanding the global problems of humanity,
+Creating respect for the living and non-living nature, protecting the environment and understanding the global problems of humanity,

-IUVENTA – Slovak Youth Institute implements an accredited programme called Global Education.
-The aim of the programme is to deepen the understanding of global topics in graduates through the development of key competencies such as the ability to think critically, express one’s own opinion, work in a team or resolve conflicts.
+NIVAM implements an accredited programme called Global Education.
+The aim of the programme is to deepen the understanding of global topics among graduates through the development of key competencies such as the ability to think critically, express one’s own opinion, work in a team or resolve conflicts.

-IUVENTA, as one of the actors in the field of education, strengthens the implementation of these key topics in non-formal education, for example by conducting workshops on Agenda 2030: sustainable development, environmental issues, human rights, inclusion and participation.
-IUVENTA and several key actors in the field of formal and non-formal education, participated in a study visit to the Camões - Institute for Cooperation and Language in Portugal in March 2019, to exchange best practices and information in the field of global education and to establish deeper cooperation that would enable better implementation of Global Education in Slovakia.
-The meeting was organized and financed by the SlovakAID in cooperation with the Global Education Network Europe.
+NIVAM, as one of the actors in the field of education, strengthens the implementation of these key topics in non-formal education (for example, by conducting workshops on Agenda 2030): sustainable development, environmental issues, human rights, inclusion and participation.
+NIVAM and several key actors in the field of formal and non-formal education, participated in a study visit to the Camões - Institute for Cooperation and Language (Portugal) in March 2019, to exchange best practices and information in the field of global education and to establish deeper cooperation that would enable better implementation of Global Education in Slovakia.
+The meeting was organized and financed by the SlovakAID in cooperation with GENE - Global Education Network Europe.

 Raising awareness about global issues today, takes place on many levels and on different platforms and is carried out by large number of actors in Slovakia.